Flag of South Carolina: Moultrie Flag

 This flag was famously flown in the defense of a new fortress on Sullivan's Island, when Moultrie faced off against a British fleet.
 In the 16-hour battle on June 28, 1776, the flag was shot down, but Sergeant William Jasper ran out into the open, raising it and rallying the troops until it could be mounted again.
 This gesture was considered to be so heroic, saving Charleston from conquest for four years, that the flag became a symbol of the Revolution and of liberty in the state and in the new nation.

-Soon popularly known as either the Liberty Flag or Moultrie Flag, it became the standard of the South Carolinian militia and was presented in Charleston by Major General Nathanael Greene when the city was liberated at the end of the war.
+Soon popularly known as either the Liberty Flag or Moultrie Flag, it became the standard of the South Carolinian militia and was presented in Charleston by Major General Nathanael Greene when the city came under United States jurisdiction at the end of the war.
 Greene described it as having been the first American flag to fly over the South.

-When South Carolina adopted its state flag in 1861, the palmetto was added onto the Moultrie flag in reference to Moultrie's fortress having survived largely because the palmettos, laid over sand walls, were able to withstand British cannon fire.
+When South Carolina adopted its national flag in 1861, the palmetto was added onto the Moultrie flag in reference to Moultrie's fortress having survived largely because the palmettos, laid over sand walls, were able to withstand British cannon fire.

+Other flags

+During the Nullification Crisis in 1833, the citizens of the state raised a palmetto flag bearing a single star.
+When the state seceded from the union in 1860, the flag again was used and was raised over the State House.

+When the Mexican-American War started state troops carried with them a palmetto flag.
+When Mexico City's was breached by American forces, the palmetto flag was the first to be planted on the city's walls.
+The flag had a blue field with a palmetto in the center.
+After the war the flag was sent to the capital to be preserved.

+On June 28th, 1851, a large political demonstration was held in the state on the anniversary of the Battle of Fort Moultrie.
+During the rally a flag was raised featuring a palmetto with a single star.

+In July of 1853, the New York Crystal Palace requested a state flag from the governor.
+The plan was for it to be displayed inside the building with the other 31 state flags.
+In September the governor sent a: "...plain (most likely white) Banner represent the arms of the state of South Carolina..." to the palace.

+In November of 1860, cities and towns across the state started flying flags showing support for secession.
+These flags had various designs featuring the palmettos, a single star (or multiple stars), crescents, rattlesnakes and mottos.